 High school GPAs can be a bit mysterious.
 Almost all schools use a weighted GPA out of 4.0, but high schools that offer AP and IB classes will add an extra grade point in those courses.

-So to be averaging a 4.0 you’d have to either be getting straight A’s in every regular class, or doing well in a few AP and IB classes to even out that pesky B you got in Advanced Algebra sophomore year!
+So to be averaging a 4.3 you’d have to either be getting straight A’s in every regular class, plus doing well in a few AP and IB classes, especially if you need to even out that pesky B you got in Advanced Algebra sophomore year!

 To calculate your GPA for your current school work, use Magoosh’s “How to Calculate Your GPA” guide.